 Revenues are recognized at the time of shipment of goods, transfer of title and customer acceptance, as required.
-Revenue transactions generally consist of a single performance obligation to transfer contracted goods and are not accounted for under industry-specific guidance.
+Revenue transactions generally consist of a single performance obligation to transfer contracted goods.
 Purchase orders generally include specific terms relative to quantity, item description, specifications, price, customer responsibility for in-process costs, delivery schedule, shipping point, payment and other standard terms and conditions of purchase.
 Service revenue, principally representing repairs, is recognized at the time of shipment of goods.